xmartlabs/Eureka/README.md

 A `Row` is an abstract container which holds the model and the view **cell**.
 The `Cell` manages actual view and subclasses `UITableViewCell` accordingly.

 #### The callbacks

 There are many callbacks to change the default appearance and behavior of a row.

-##### Example
+Example:

 ```swift
 form +++ TextRow("Tag")
             .cellSetup({ (cell, row) in     // cell has the view, row is the holder